RezaShahrestani/programme/legacy/git/git1/homework.md

 2. update the `main` branch with the latest changes in the origin;
 3. checkout to your `html-css` homework branch;
 4. merge `main` into this branch;
-5. make changes to your `html-css` homework as adviced by mentors in your homework review and/or make any other changes or improvements;
+5. make changes to your `html-css` homework as advised by mentors in your homework review and/or make any other changes or improvements;
 6. commit and push the changes to the branch in origin;
 7. close the `html-css` homework PR.